 - Chemical damage

-So, how can you tell if your concrete floor is being punished by any number of the factors above?
-Well, here are some of the revealing signs your concrete is aging:
+So, how can you tell if your concrete floor is being punished by any number of the above factors?
+Take a look at some of the revealing signs that your concrete is aging:

 - Growing cracks: Small cracks tend to spread and become large cracks over time.
 Neglecting a crack creates a safety risk of tripping over displaced chunks of floor, not to mention, if a floor crack reaches the walls the building’s structural integrity can be compromised.
 Additionally, water and moisture can become trapped in cracks producing a breeding ground for bacteria, eventually compromising air quality.